US inflation held steady in December, new data showed Tuesday, suggesting the country has largely avoided a runaway surge in consumer prices.

 Although inflation remains above the Federal Reserve’s 2% target, the new reading suggests the impact of tariffs on prices has abated since the fall.

-President Donald Trump used the report to urge the Fed to lower the cost of borrowing, though traders expect the central bank to hold interest rates steady this month.
+President Donald Trump used the report to urge the Fed to lower the cost of borrowing, though traders expect policymakers to hold interest rates steady this month.
+Trump promoted his economic strategy in a speech Tuesday as his administration ramps up its affordability messaging.

 It remains to be seen whether the cooler inflation reading will be enough to assuage Americans’ cost-of-living concerns: Prices for daily necessities like food were particularly elevated in December.